 You continue learning even after you get your driver's licence

-All experiences, whether positive or negative, can shape you in a positive or negative way.
-It is your responsibility to ensure that you develop in the right direction so that you become a better driver.
+All experiences, both positive and negative, can influence you as a driver.
+It is your responsibility to make sure you develop in the right direction so that you continue to become a better driver.

 For example, if you make a mistake, you need to learn from it so that you do not make the same mistake again.
 The same applies if you see another driver make a mistake – learn from his or her mistake so that you do not repeat the mistake yourself.

-Probability learning is a learning process where you learn from your experiences in traffic and then make decisions based on those experiences.
+Probability learning means that you learn from your experiences in traffic and adapt your behaviour based on what usually happens.

 For most people, probability learning is something positive.
-For example, if you have seen children playing next to a certain stretch of road in the past, you may think it likely you will find them there again in the future.
-You will then probably lower your speed and raise your readiness for action on that particular stretch the next time you approach.
+For example, if you know that children often play next to a certain stretch of road because you have seen them there before, you will probably lower your speed and increase your readiness to act on that stretch.

 Since this learning process is subconscious, it is important that you actively think about the decisions you make and not just drive out of habit.